-This is only a geuss but i think its because the soil there prob not watered and its reflecting like crazy, ive seen that when people put alum to shield the roots (in rockwool) from the light but they forget Alum reflects unevenly and you get these what i call punches to the fan leaf.
-I suggest Water that box in circles what i mean is to a inner circle and the next feed water the outer after 2-4 times you create a nice soil top that dosnt reflect the heat as it absorbs it, thus better root growth too :)
+This is only a guess but i think its because the soil there prob not watered and its reflecting like crazy, ive seen that when people put alum to shield the roots (in rockwool) from the light but they forget Alum reflects unevenly and you get these what i call punches to the fan leaf.
+I suggest Water that box in circles what i mean is to a inner circle and the next feed water the outer after 2-4 times you create a nice soil top that dosnt reflect the heat as it absorbs it, thus better root growth too

 Now if its HOT (85-99) that Inner circle gonna dry up quick so what i do is water in the morning a inner circle and during high noon the outer.